lfoswald/lfoswald.github.io/_pages/about.md

 * Psychology of sustainable behavior, especially travel and transportation
 * Climate change communication and climate change skepticism
 * Online opinion dynamics and political polarization
-* Technology acceptance and affinity for technology
-* Decision making under uncertainty
+* Conspiracy myths, extremism and online radicalization
-* Critical perspectives on techno-solutionism in "Smart Cities"
+* Critical perspectives on data-driven solutions (e.g. in "Smart Cities), AI ethics
 * Risk perception and technology acceptance in the face of crisis (e.g. climate engineering or contact tracing)
+* Emergence of collective behaviour

 ### Please do reach out if you'd like to exchange ideas, if you are interested in collaborating on a project or simply, if you have questions!
 Lisa